Raptor Free Flight!

 Why this presentation is so impressive …

-- The birds fly completely untethered, without any jesses (leg straps).
+- The birds fly completely untethered, without any jesses (leg straps) and most often without bracelets.

 - Presentations occur in the open desert, not in an amphitheater!

-- It features one of only two raptor species in the world and the only North American species, that hunt as a family, like wolves, and are native to the Sonoran Desert!
+- It features the only raptor species in the world that hunt as a family using strategy, like wolves!

 Watch as these amazing aerialists soar and swoop in their native desert habitat while a narrator describes their attributes, habitats and behaviors.